 When I refer to zero-waste, I use it as a term that means zero-waste to landfill.
 I know that in some countries, recycling is a joke and that the local council doesn’t do enough to recycle your things properly.
 It also doesn’t help that so many of us don’t know how to recycle the right way.
 But that’s a post for another day.

-When I refer to zero-waste, I want it to be accessible, something that we can all strive to achieve day in, day out.
-So I wanted to share with you some simple, beginner level tips on how to get started.
-Now, this isn’t a perfect system, but I have been learning about this way of life for over six years now and have learned a trick or twenty 😉
+When I refer to a zero-waste, I want it to be accessible—something that we can all strive to achieve day in, day out.
+So I wanted to share with you some simple, beginner level tips on how to get started with your zero-waste kitchen.

-Having worked in a bulk store myself, I know the ins and outs of how a store like this works.
-I also know how to make the best use of it and what can be bought in the ones that I have come across.
+Having worked in a bulk store myself, I know the ins and outs of how a shop like this works.
+I also know how to make the best use of it and what can be bought in the ones that I’ve come across.

 Cleaning products are something I buy about twice a year — things like dishwashing liquid, laundry powder, dishwasher powder, all-purpose cleaner, white vinegar.

-Farmers markets also give you an opportunity to build relationships with the farmers and ask them questions about how they grow what they sell.
-Over the years, I have built relationships with a handful of trusted farmers that are either organic or don’t spray their crop.
+Farmers markets also allow you to build relationships with the farmers and ask them questions about how they grow what they sell.
+Over the years, I’ve built relationships with a handful of trusted farmers that are either organic or don’t spray their crop.
 They tend to have a smaller selection of produce, but that’s totally fine with me.